mikosik/smooth-build/doc/glossary.md

 ### Glossary of terms used in documentation and code

- - __actual type__ - Type of argument that has been assigned to generic parameter or type of generic function call that has been inferred based on call arguments.
-Note that actual type can be generic as well.
+ - __actual type__ - Type created from polytype by replacing its type variables with some types.
  - __assignable__ - Value is assignable to different value if they have the same type or type of former is convertible to the type of latter.
  - __array type__ - Type that represents sequence of elements.
 Each element has the same type which is known as array's element type.
  - __base type__ - Unstructured type that is built into language.
 Base type cannot be declared by user.
 They include `Blob`, `Bool`, `Nothing` `String`.
- - __concrete type__ - Type that is not generic.
+ - __concrete type__ - Type that does not have type variables.
  - __default value__ - Value assigned to function parameter upon its declaration.
 Function can be called without specifying such parameter in which case default value will be assigned to it.
  - __shadowing__ - Making some function inaccessible inside other function body by declaring latter with a parameter that has name equal to former function name.
  - __standard library__ - modules with types and functions provided by default by smooth installation.